WinterSnowfall/chiatter/README.md

 launcher_id = <replace_with_your_launcher_id>
 ```

-If you don't want to use the TruePool module though, you don't have to make any changes whatsoever, stick to the defaults.
+You won't have to make any changes whatsoever if you don't plan on joining TruePool, so just stick to the defaults in that case (boooooo!).

 ## A Prometheus sever?
 Grafana?
 How the heck am I supposed to get those?